 A health guide to Thanksgiving does not have to be synonymous with tips to reduce your calorie intake at the main meal.
 Here are ways to support a mind body connection, from recognizing hunger cues to mindful meditation.

 Editor’s note: This article was updated from an earlier version posted in November 2019.

 A health guide to Thanksgiving does not have to be synonymous with tips to reduce your calorie intake at the main meal.
 You can eat cheesecake in whichever way you prefer—whether that is traditional style with cherries on top, a no-bake vegan recipe or a keto version with almond-flour crust.

 This guide instead focuses on ways to support a healthy mind and body connection, from jump starting your day with a Turkey Trot, to ways to support your back carrying a turkey from the oven to the table, to a quick and easy meditation you can drop into if you happen to find yourself hiding out from anxiety-inducing conversations with family or friends.

 [Editor’s Note: We connected with an emergency medicine physician to talk about minimizing risk for COVID-19 infection through the holiday season.
 Click here to read the story.]

 Whether you look forward to this holiday or dread it, it’s just one day out of the year.
 Read on for tips to making it a guilt-free and gratitude-focused experience.

 Start the Day Active

-After a lifelong aversion to exercising, despite recommending it to all his patients since 1978, cardiologist Dr. Howard Weitz decided to set a goal to run a half marathon and then a full marathon back in 2016.
+After a lifelong aversion to exercising, despite recommending it to all his patients since 1978, cardiologist Dr. Howard Weitz decided to set a goal to run a half marathon back in 2016.
 Not only was he successful in both those endeavors, but he also has been pounding pavement ever since.